I. CONSTRUCTION OF ELECTROCHEMICAL CELLS

 The molar conductivity is high since strong electrolytes ionize completely into free ions and the molar conductivity increases slightly in dilution.
 WHY?

 In strong electrolytes, there are vast numbers of ions which are close to each other.
 These ions tend to interfere with each other as they move towards their respective electrodes.
-The positive ion are held back by the negative ions and vice versa which in turn interrupts their movement to the electrodes (reduce the speed with which they move)
+The positive ions are held back by the negative ions and vice versa which in turn interrupts their movement to the electrodes (reduce the speed with which they move).

 Dilution ions get separated from each other and at an average distance they can move freely or easily.